 The best way to get orders into systems is via APIs.
 Elements of manual work could be replaced by other automation techniques such as web portal automation processes and web spiders if customers have manual order entry.
 It is advisable that if enterprises have APIs, they shouldn’t be reverting it for the implementation of other automation tools.

-Automation tools can monitor inboxes, automatically complete orders from the carriers and vendors, auto-populate and centralize order data into the TEM platforms when enterprises are scaling into new carriers with low volumes without APIs and/or without strong human presence.
+Automation tools can monitor inboxes, automatically complete orders from the carriers and vendors, auto-populate and centralize order data into the Telecom Expense Management platforms when enterprises are scaling into new carriers with low volumes without APIs and/or without strong human presence.

 Invoice Processing and Management:

 Bots, web portal automation process tools and web spiders can automatically extract data and move to the Optical Character Recognition (OCR) for processing invoices into the central management database and then into the TEM platform for the required format depending on the structure that is managed.